JaydenMaalouf/JoystickPlugin/readme.md

 # How to use it

 ## Windows:

+update 04.08.2018
+Painful process continues.
+If someone look in the UE4 Source SDL2 is there since 4.20.
+So took this in the next version will happen.
+If i solve the __GNU__ macro definition error.

+For now i changed to a version compiled by the automation process of microsofts vcpkg, which works quite good at all.

+So normal process is get and create all things for vcpkg, install SDL2 and copy the files into the thirdparty directoy of the plugin.
+The compilation should work out of the box.

+Befor 4.19_vcpkg_sdl2:

 Compiling SDL2 with Visual C++ 2015 is a painful process.
 Compiling with the Dynamic or Static library will do.
 But I am not able get the static version linked to my plugin at the moment, so for now I am using the dynamically linked (DLL) version.

 1. Clone the repository branch 4.11 for UE4 version 4.11 (Or whichever is applicable)